-The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect after one term, the attendance officer will consider:
+The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect after six weeks, the attendance officer will consider:

-- Holding a formal meeting with parents and the school's point of contact. - Working with the LA to put a parenting contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns.
+- Holding a formal meeting with parents and the school's point of contact. - Working with the LA to put an Attendance Support Plan, Attendance Contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns.